Wroxeter

-Wroxeter (/ˈrɒksᵻtər/ ROK-sit-ər) is a village in Shropshire, England, which forms part of the civil parish of Wroxeter and Uppington, beside the River Severn, 5 mi south-east of Shrewsbury.
+Wroxeter (/ˈrɒksᵻtər/ ROK-sit-ər) is a village and former civil parish, now in the parish of Wroxeter and Uppington, in the Shropshire district, in the ceremonial county of Shropshire, England.
+It is beside the River Severn, 5 mi south-east of Shrewsbury.
+In 1961 the parish had a population of 657.

 Viroconium Cornoviorum, the fourth largest city in Roman Britain, was sited here, and is gradually being excavated.
+In 2024, archaeologists uncovered a 2,000-year-old mosaic depicting dolphins and fish.

+The village contains one of Shropshire's commercial vineyards.

 History

-Roman Wroxeter, near the end of the Watling Street Roman road that ran across Romanised Celtic Britain from Dubris (Dover), was a key frontier position lying on the bank of the River Severn whose valley penetrated deep into what later became Wales, and also on a route south leading to the Wye valley.
+Roman Wroxeter, near the end of the Watling Street Roman road that ran across Romanised Celtic Britain from Dubris (Dover), was a key frontier position lying on the bank of the River Severn whose valley penetrated deep into what later became known as Wales, and also on a route south leading to the Wye valley.

 Archaeology has shown that the site of the later city first was established about AD 55 as a frontier post for a Thracian legionary cohort located at a fort near the Severn river crossing.
 A few years later a legionary fortress (castrum) was built within the site of the later city for the Legio XIV Gemina during their invasion of Wales.

 The local British tribe of the Cornovii had their original capital (also thought to have been named *Uiroconion) at the hillfort on the Wrekin.
 When the Cornovii were eventually subdued their capital was moved to Wroxeter and given its Roman name.

 This legion XIV Gemina was later replaced by the Legio XX Valeria Victrix which in turn relocated to Chester around AD 88.
 As the military abandoned the fortress the site was taken over by the Cornovians' civilian settlement.

 The name of the settlement, meaning "Viroconium of the Cornovians", preserves a native Brittonic name that has been reconstructed as *Uiroconion ("[the city] of *Uirokū"), where *Uiro-ku (lit. "man"-"wolf") is believed to have been a masculine given name meaning "werewolf".

 Viroconium prospered over the next century, with the construction of many public buildings, including thermae and a colonnaded forum.
 At its peak, it is thought to have been the 4th-largest settlement in Roman Britain, with a population of more than 15,000.